vukics/cppqed/doc/manual/quantumdataDensityOperator.rst

     Both functions return the trace "norm", but the latter one also renormalizes.

-  .. function:: const linalg::CMatrix matrixView()
+  .. function:: const linalg::CMatrix matrixView() const

     (also in non-constant version) Returns a two-dimensional view of the underlying data.